casmls/casmls.github.io/_posts/2017-02-01-GumbelSoftmax.md

 3. Convex eventually:  if $$\tau\leq (n-1)^{-1}$$ then  $$ p_{\alpha,\tau}(x) $$ is a log-convex function of x.
 4. For learning, there is a tradeoff between small and large temperatures.

 The rounding property is important to conceive actual discrete samples in this relaxed framework.
-The rounding property is a simple consequence of the fact that $$\exp(\cdot)$$ is an increasing function, and implies that even in this relaxed regime with non-zero temperature, we can still easily sample from our original discrete distribution by mapping points $$x$$ in the simplex to the one-hot vector (an extreme-point of the simplex) with the non-zero coordinate $$k$$ so that $$x_k$$ is the closest to one.
+The rounding property is an extension of the rounding property for Gumbel variables, also referred to as the *Gumbel-Max trick* ([see this blog post](https://hips.seas.harvard.edu/blog/2013/04/06/the-gumbel-max-trick-for-discrete-distributions/) for a derivation).
+To extend the property from vanilla Gumbel variables one one has to notice that the map $$\rightarrow softmax(x/\tau)$$ preserves the ordering of the elements of $x$, that is, $$x_i\geq x_k$$ if and only if $softmax(x_i\tau)\geq \softmax(x_k/\tau)$$.
+The rounding property implies that even in this relaxed regime with non-zero temperature, we can still easily sample from our original discrete distribution by mapping points $$x$$ in the simplex to the one-hot vector (an extreme-point of the simplex) with the non-zero coordinate $$k$$ so that $$x_k$$ is the closest to one.
 This property is exploited in [2] to construct the ‘Straight-Through’ Gumbel Estimator, needed in cases where one does not want to destroy the discrete structure in the hidden model.

 The zero temperature property says things are well behaved in that in the zero-temperature limit we recover the original discrete distribution.
 One way to see this is to think in the logistic function modulated by a slope parameter.
 For high slope (low temperature) the logistic function will become the Heaviside function, taking only two values.